Last Updated on May 1, 2023 by Suzy

 There is a small but free paddling pool down on the south beach.
 It’s a lovely spot for kids wanting to cool off and have fun splashing about.

 Pirate Ship Rides

 You can go on pirate ship rides from the harbour.
-During quiet periods it is just £1 per person and just £2 per person during peak times.
+This costs £3 per person during peak times.
 The ride out isn’t long.
-It’s only about a 10 minute round trip but kids will love it.
+It’s only about a 10-minute round trip but kids will love it.

-Woldgate Trekking centre is just on the outskirts of Bridlington.
-They have ponies for the novice and more experienced rider.
+Woldgate Trekking Centre is just on the outskirts of Bridlington.
+They have ponies for novice and more experienced riders.
 They have a series of treks through woodland and over dales.
-All treks are escorted by experienced riders and nervous beginners may be lead if desired.
+All treks are escorted by experienced riders and nervous beginners may be led if desired.

 Clip and Climb – East Riding Leisure World

-There is soft play out of town but I will cover that in a Things to do near Bridlington post.
-The only soft play in town is within Jerome’s pub by the sea at north beach.
+The only soft play in town is within Jerome’s pub by the sea at North Beach.
 Montyzoomers has supervised soft play.
 Your kids can play while you relax in the bar.
 Children have to be between 4 and 14 years of age.

-South beach is very different from the north beach.
+Bridlington South Beach is very different from the north beach.
 At the south beach, there is usually a lot more sand.
 The beach is bigger here and although the tide does come in it doesn’t cover most of the beach.
-There’s also no big pebbles or rock pools on this beach.
-Instead, there’s lots of shells and plenty of sand which makes it perfect for playing games on the beach.
+There are also no big pebbles or rock pools on this beach.
+Instead, there are lots of shells and plenty of sand which makes it perfect for playing games on the beach.

-There are free toilet facilities and a big bar selling takeaways, sit down food, drinks and much more.
+There are free toilet facilities and a big bar selling takeaways, sit-down food, drinks and much more.
 If you’ve forgotten any beach essentials the shop next door is perfect for stocking up.
-Dogs also aren’t allowed on this section of beach from May to September, which is great for beach users that are worried about any dog mess.
+Dogs also aren’t allowed on this section of beach from May to September, which is great for beach users who are worried about any dog mess.
 From the paddling pool area up to Fraisthorpe beach dogs are allowed all year round.